Important Links

 Personnel and Human Relations

 In addition, MPA programs generally provide opportunities for specialization in some policy area or management practice.
 Government policies and decisions affect many facets of life - political, social, religious, economic and psychological.
-Government employees have diverse educational backgrounds, training and occupational orientations.
-An MPA program encourages this diversity.
+Government employees come from a variety of educational backgrounds, and possess a wide array of training and occupational orientations.
+An MPA program encourages this broad spectrum.
 Public Administration requires interdisciplinary study.